Dr Ashim Debnath

 He utilises his extensive experience from Australian industry research in teaching Transportation Engineering subjects (Highway Engineering, Urban Development and Transportation, and Civil Engineering Design).

-Dr Debnath is an accredited Road Safety Auditor in Australia.
-He has published over 60 book, book chapters, journal articles, and conference papers.
+Dr Debnath holds memberships in the Committee on Work Zone Traffic Control (AHB55) and Committee on Motorcycles and Mopeds (ANF30) of the United States Transportation Research Board.
+He is an accredited Road Safety Auditor in Australia.
+He has published over 60 books, book chapters, journal articles, and conference papers.
 He is an Associate Editor of the Journal of Navigation and an active reviewer of many international journals focused on transportation engineering and safety.

 Debnath, A.K., Blackman, R., Haworth, N, and Adinegoro, Y. (2017) Influence of remotely controlled stop-slow controls on driver behaviour at work zones.
 Transportation Research Record, Vol. 2615, pp. 19-25.